Danack/AsyncRequestTest/readme.md

 * Because of the retransmission it takes Guzzle 1979 packets to do the request, but Artax only uses 802.

 I think this may be because Guzzle is opening all the requests at once, which is overloading the small window size that Bing uses.
-Artax only opens 8 connections, which fit within the window size and
+Artax only opens 8 connections, which fit within the window size and allows the data to be transferred quicker, even though less is being transferred at once.